-Starting out on your debt free journey?
 Test your knowledge of common financial terms and phrases used to discuss getting out of debt.
-Each explanation is followed by a tip to help boost your journey.
-Comment below and let me other terms you want explained.
+Each explanation is followed by a money tip to help your journey.

 Debt Consolidation: Debt consolidation combines several smaller debts into one larger debt, usually with more favorable pay-off terms: a lower interest rate, lower monthly payment or both.
 Caution: When the debts are combined into one, the lender often forfeits the incentives offered by student loan servicers on federal student loans.

 - Slim Fit Wallet Tip: Consider debt consolidation only when the new pay-off terms significantly outweigh the original terms.
 Debt consolidation does not allow the lender to experience the benefits of the debt snowball method (discussed below) and people tend to lose motivation to pay off debt after consolidation.

 Debt Snowball: The debt snowball is a repayment method where all debts are ranked by balance (regardless of the interest rate).
 Minimum payments are made on all debts except the one with the smallest balance.
 The lender attacks that debt with an additional payment each month until the balance is paid in full.
 Once it is paid off, the money is rolled into the next debt with the smallest balance.

 See the example below.
 The lender would make the minimum payments on all four accounts, but the account with a balance of $500.00 would be attacked and paid off first (despite having the highest interest rate).
 After that one is paid off, the lender would attack the account with the $2,000.00 balance.

 - Account 1 $500.00 with 10.00% interest rate

 - Account 2: $2,000.00 with 0.00% interest rate

 - Account 3: $15,000.00 with 6.25% interest rate

 - Account 4: $20,000.00 with 0.99% interest rate